 Teneo offers you extensive possibilities to test and debug your solution before going live with changes and additions.
-The panels on the right in the main solution view work and are for debugging your bot.
+The Try Out panels on the right in the main solution view work and are for debugging your bot.
 Try Out also has its own advanced window which can be accessed by selecting the 'Try Out' button located in the 'Solution' section of the main solution view and includes the following views:

 You can open these panels via mouseclick as follows:

-Try out is the most important panel when testing your solution.
-It is where you enter the inputs you want to test, and see the response that is returned.
-From here you can also navigate via mouseclick directly into the trigger, flow, output and any other compontents invovled with the answer that was given.
-You can mouseover the icons associated with the response until you find the right component to examine further.
-Take a closer look at Try out to acquaint yourself with the various panels:
+Try Out is the most important panel when testing your solution.
+It is where you enter the inputs you want to test and see the response that is returned.
+From here you can also navigate via mouseclick directly into the trigger, flow, output, and any other components involved with the answer that was given.
+You can mouse over the icons associated with the response until you find the right component to examine further.
+Take a closer look at Try Out to acquaint yourself with the various panels:

 Let's zoom in on the icons shown under the bot response.
-Here we notice the following sequence of events: flow triggered -> flow raised -> output given -> 2nd output given -> flow dropped:
+Here we notice the following sequence of events: flow triggered -> flow raised -> output given -> flow dropped:

-If you mousever one of the icons you see a preview of the element, and can also click your way directly into the flow at that location.
+If you mouse over one of the icons you see a preview of the element, and can also click your way directly into the flow at that location.

 As the name suggests, clicking the 'Restart' button will restart the session, i.e. active flows are ended and the flow stack is cleared.
 If you have made changes to a flow, these will become active by clicking 'Restart'.